 EQC prior involvement

-DEQ shares general rulemaking information with EQC through the annual DEQ Rulemaking Plan review and monthly status report.
-DEQ shared information about this rulemaking with the EQC in the Director's Dialogue June 20, 2013.
-At EQC’s request, DEQ will present an informational item to the commission about the rulemaking at the October 2013 EQC meeting.
-DEQ also shares information with the EQC about budget and legislative updates.
+DEQ shares general rulemaking information with EQC through the annual DEQ Rulemaking Plan review and monthly status reports.
+DEQ shared information about this rulemaking with the EQC in the Director's Dialogue on June 20, 2013.
+At EQC’s request, DEQ presented an informational item to the commission about the rulemaking on October 17, 2013.
 DEQ shared information about the 2013 legislative session that included Water Quality Policy Option Package #120 during the December 7, 2013 EQC meeting.
 Rulemaking to implement Package #120 commenced after legislative approval on June 26, 2013.
 The $7.50 base fee for onsite septic system public records requests was included in Package #120.

 Public notice